Mindfulness means being aware of what’s happening in your body and mind, and in the world around you, now, as it happens.

 to give you an idea of what being mindful involves.

 How do I learn to practise mindfulness?

 For those new to mindfulness, I teach the following courses:

 Individual sessions are also available, tailored to your needs.

-For those familiar with it, I also offer Mindfulness Retreats in the UK.
+For those familiar with mindfulness, I also offer Mindfulness Retreats in the UK.

-Sheila Bond has trained in accordance with the UK Network for Mindfulness-Based Teachers Good Practice Guidelines and adheres to their strict standards.
+Sheila Bond, the Founder of Living Well Mindfulness, has trained in accordance with the UK Network for Mindfulness-Based Teachers Good Practice Guidelines and adheres to their strict standards.